rodneyosodo/bookish-rotary-phone-blog/blog3-12factor.md

 A codebase could be a source code store or a set of storehouses that share a common root.
 The single codebase for an application is utilized to create any number of permanent discharges that are ordained for distinctive environments.
 Taking after this specific teach strengths groups to analyze the seams of their application and possibly distinguish monoliths that ought to be part off into microservices.

 According to Conway's law, a team's organisation will eventually be reflected in the architecture of the product the team creates.
-In other words, team dysfunction, poor organisation, and a lack of discipline generally leads to code dysfunction or a lack of discipline.
+In other words, team dysfunction, poor organisation, and a lack of discipline generally lead to code dysfunction or a lack of discipline.

 ## 2. Dependencies

-Yup, uses requirements.txt
+Yup uses requirements.txt

 All dependencies must be disclosed and separated clearly.
 A 12-factor service never relies on system-wide packages and utilises a dependency separation technique to prevent system-wide packages from "leaking in" during execution.
-Arduino requirements is a good example.
+Arduino requirement is a good example.
 We may utilise a virtualenv environment to expressly separate the local app's environment from the global "site-packages" instals, which we can generate and use (source).

 ```cpp
 #include <DNSServer.h> //https://github.com/espressif/arduino-esp32/tree/master/libraries/DNSServer